 How are the examinations created?

 There is a psychometric process that begins with the creation of a Job Task Analysis and ends with the placement of exams in the field and their on-going monitoring.
 AIRS follows the requirements outlined by the Institute for Credentialing Excellence (ICE).
-If you would like a more detailed story, review the process for the CIRS, CIRS-A/D and CRS credentials.
+If you would like a more detailed story, review the process for the CRS, CRS-A/D and CRS-DC credentials.

 Who operates the Certification Program?